degibbons/Tilibot/README.md

 5. For simplification purposes, you may also simply run the following:
 > python3 setup.py install --user

-It is highly recommended to run Tilibot_Install.py to check your library dependencies however.
+It is highly recommended to run Tilibot_Install.py however.